Tag Archive for: #HigherEducation

 In that time, I have watched online instructors do extraordinary work — quietly, consistently, and largely without recognition.

 They build relationships with students through nothing more than words on a screen.
 They track down the student who suddenly went silent in week three.
-They write detailed feedback on assignments that took them far longer to evaluate than anyone on a spreadsheet ever accounts for.
+They write detailed feedback on assignments that took far longer to evaluate than any spreadsheet ever accounts for.
 They attend virtual office hours that no one shows up to — and they keep scheduling them anyway.

 A Word About Adjunct Faculty